AscendNTNU/control_obstacle_sim_gazebo/README.md

 Drone and obstacle simulation in gazebo

 # Guide
-1) Clone the repo into catkin_ws/src
+1) Clone the repo into catkin_ws/src, and clone PX4_2017 repo anywhere, for instance your home folder
 2) Build your catkin_ws (not tested with catkin build)
 3) Go into this repos folder and edit file "source_this_after_build.sh"
     * Change the _px4_dir_ to match the PX4_2017 folder (Must be an absolute path, for instance /home/$USER/PX4_2017)